anasali0006/FinetuingBERT/README.md

 # FinetuingBERT
-This repo contains code to finetune BERT using Huggigface Transformers.
+This repo contains code to finetune BERT(variants) using Huggigface Transformers.